ebzzry/ebzzry.github.io/conkeror-bookmarks.md

 ## Create a CLI Viewer

-Now that we can build the HTML file, we need to have a command that will load the bookmarks in Conkeror:
+Now that you can build the HTML file, you need to have a command that will load the bookmarks in Conkeror:

 ```bash